rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/check-types/agent-check-type-ref.rst

 The status line can be followed by up to fifty metric lines.
 Each line is output in the following format:

 .. code::

     metric <name> <type> <value>

 The following descriptions provide information about parameter values.

-*name*
+.. list-table:: **Capacity management**
+   :widths: 30 70
+   :header-rows: 1

+   * - Parameter
+     - Description
+   * - name
-    is the name of the metric.
+     - The name of the metric.
 No spaces are allowed.
 The format is alpha numeric with colon (:), underscore (\_) and dot (.) allowed.
        Example: ``memory_free``.

-*type*
-    is the type of the metric.
-This must be one of:

-    ``int32``
+   * - type
+     - The metric can be any of the following types:

-        Signed 32 bit integer value.
+       ``int32`` Signed 32 bit integer value.

-    ``uint32``
-        Unsigned 32 bit integer value.
+       ``uint32`` Unsigned 32 bit integer value.

-    ``int64``
-        Signed 64 bit integer value.
+       ``int64`` Signed 64 bit integer value.

-    ``uint64``
-        Unsigned 64 bit integer value.
+       ``uint64`` Unsigned 64 bit integer value.

-    ``double``
-        Floating point values.
+       ``double`` Floating point values.

        ``string``
-        A string value. *Note: the monitoring system records string metrics every time they change.
+           A string value.

+           **Note:** the monitoring system records string
+           metrics every time they change.
 String metrics are designed for recording an enumerated state which infrequently changes (for example an HTTP response code which is always 200 during normal operation).
-You should not store arbitrary, frequently changing values in a string metric.*
+You should not store arbitrary, frequently changing values in a string metric.

-*value*
+   * - value
-    is the value of the metric.
+     - The value assigned to the metric.

 Putting it all together, the output of a plugin that has successfully executed might look something like: